superpermutators/superperm/FastDCM/README.md

 task, it will take longer to do so.
 It is best **not** to run `FastDCM` unless you are able to commit to running it for a substantial period of time
 (at least a few hours) without interruption.

-`FastDCM` has one additional option: if your computer has multiple GPUs, you can tell the program which one to use with the `gpuName` command line argument, e.g.:
+`FastDCM` has two additional options.
+If your computer has multiple GPUs, you can tell the program which one to use with the `gpuName` command line argument, e.g.:

 `.\FastDCM gpuName "AMD"`

 In this case, only a GPU whose device name starts with "AMD" will be selected.
 You don't need to specify the full device name, just enough to distinguish between the different ones on your system.

+Also, if your system has multiple implementations of the `OpenCL` protocol installed, known as "platforms", you can single one out with the `gpuPlatform` command line argument, e.g.:

+`.\FastDCM gpuPlatform "NVIDIA"`